Asu-chan/Asu-Dolpatcher/README.md

 # Asu's Dolpatcher - v1.1.0
 A tool to patch Nintendo Wii DOL executables using Riivolution XML files.

+# Deprecation note
+I'm no longer working on this tool, as a superior version has been made and implemented into my [RiivolutionIsoBuilder](https://github.com/Asu-chan/RiivolutionIsoBuilder).
+Please use it instead.

 # Usage
 "Asu's Dolpatcher.exe" \<DOL path\> \<Riivolution XML path\> \<Output DOL path\> [options]